PuruVJ/puruvjdev3/src/blog/golang-as-javascripter.md

 I sat down at night to make it.
 I created the project, initialized the Go boilerplate(which is just a `go.mod` file and a `main.go` with 4 lines of code), **then** I opened up the Go Tutorial.

 Yeah, this might seem strange to you.
 Initialize a project, and **then** start learning that thing?
-Why would you do that??
+Why would you do that?

 Well, I'm a huge proponent of <mark>Learning by Doing</mark>, where you learn the bare minimum upfront, and the rest you learn by trying to make a small project in it.
-It makes you learn the thing the hard way, but really fast, without wasting any time on trivialities.
+It makes you learn the concept the hard way, but really fast, without wasting any time on trivialities.

 In case of Go, though, I didn't need anything upfront, cuz I had seen the syntax before a bit and it looked simple enough to me.